iSCInc/generator-iscinc/README.md

 generator-iscinc
 ====

 > iSC Inc. generator for Yeoman generators

-> This is the first programmed generator for Yeoman by the iSC Inc. team.
+> This is the first programmed generator for Yeoman by the iSC Inc. team

 ## Status